CS222-UIUC/course-project-group-40/README.md

 ## Group Information
 - Yuanxi Li,
-- Yang Duan (yangd4), mainly works on the server program.
+- Yang Duan (yangd4), mainly worked on the server program.
+He also worked with other team members on the communication part of Android client.
 - Mike Cheng,
 - Ziyu Wang,